thiagomaf/PYcellsegmentation/README.md

 1.  **Clone the Repository.**
 2.  **Set up a Python Virtual Environment:**
     It's highly recommended to use a virtual environment to manage project dependencies.
 This isolates the project's requirements from your global Python installation.
+    *Important: Virtual environments are not generally transportable between computers or different path locations.
+You should create a new virtual environment and install dependencies on each machine where you set up the project.*

     *   **Windows (PowerShell/Command Prompt):**
         ```bash